Growing domestic plasma supply for Canadian patients

-New plasma donor centres will open in Brampton and Ottawa, Ontario by spring 2022, and plans are underway for a centre in Winnipeg, Manitoba opening in fall of 2022.
+New plasma donor centres will open in Brampton and Ottawa, Ontario by spring 2022.
 These new locations will build on the success of the dedicated plasma donor centres that opened in 2020 in Sudbury, Ontario, and Lethbridge Alberta along with the Kelowna, British Columbia location that is set to open in June of this year.

 “It’s our job at Canadian Blood Services to ensure the safety and security of blood and blood products, including plasma, for patients in Canada, today and into the future,” says Dr. Graham Sher, CEO, Canadian Blood Services.